Edinburg, Texas Therapists

 - Children: While children are a blessing, it can be difficult to raise a family when one does not have the means to pay the bills and put food on the table.
 Yet, more than 50 percent of Edinburg residents have children under the age of 18.
 This can cause financial strain, stress, and other hardships.

 Mental Health Resources Are Not Easily Accessible in Texas

 According to one study, Texas ranks as the seventh worst state in which to live with a mental illness.
 To come up with its results, researchers analyzed several factors, including but not limited to the following:

 - Adults with mental illness who did not receive treatment

 - Adults who could not see a doctor due to cost

 Once the above factors were analyzed, in addition to several others, the study’s researchers gave Texas an overall ranking of 43.
 However, when ranking states by how easily accessible mental healthcare was, Texas ranked number 50, right behind Mississippi.
 D.C. was included in the study.

 Find the Mental Health Care You Deserve

 Living with a mental health disorder of any kind can be emotionally trying and life-changing.
-It can impact your ability to forge meaningful and healthy relationships, to live without relying on substances to make you happy and to find gainful employment.
+It can impact your ability to forge meaningful and healthy relationships, live without relying on substances to make you happy and find gainful employment.
 The cycle is vicious, as once one falls into substance abuse or poverty, the mental health issues become substantially worse.
-If you or a loved one is living with an emotional, behavioral or mental disorder in Edinburg, Texas, you may feel alone and at a loss as to what to do.
-However, know that you are not alone, and that with the right resources, you can find the compassionate and quality care you need and deserve.
+If you or a loved one is living with an emotional, behavioral, or mental disorder in Edinburg, Texas, you may feel alone and at a loss as to what to do.
+However, know that you are not alone and that with the right resources, you can find the compassionate and quality care you need and deserve.